Our Top Picks for Home Solar Backup

 The Power Bank is one of the most affordable solar backup alternatives on the market.
 It is significantly less expensive than a home battery system and can provide similar backup power capabilities.

-At $4,893, the Power Bank comes in at almost a third of the cost of the IQ 10, our other battery option.
+At $4,893, the Power Bank comes in at fraction of the cost of our other battery options.

 Customers looking for lower-capacity backup can expect to spend much less--purchasing the Power Bank 2000 will set you back less than $1,700, and there's a smaller model available as well for $500.